asarazan/grublish/README.md

 // compile 'com.levelmoney:klarity:0.2'

 publish.group = com.levelmoney

-// THIS ABSOLUTELY MUST MATCH YOUR ANDROID STUDIO MODULE NAME BECAUSE OF REASONS.
-// WE APOLOGIZE FOR THIS.
 publish.artifact = klarity
 publish.version = 0.2
 // publish.org = levelmoney // org is only needed if you're pushing to a team.
 ```